 Light up summer nights with garden lighting

 So you don’t have to go in after dark and you can hopefully make the most of warmer evenings, decorate your garden with lanterns, candles and garden lights to keep the party going.
 Grab a few tasty treats and and a bunch of friends for an evening to remember.
 With a chimenea or firepit, you can keep things going even longer!

 The main message of this blog might be to just get out there and enjoy the garden and all the hard work you’ve put in over the last few months, but there are a few jobs you’ll still have to keep on top of to enjoy your garden at its best.

 2017 was a nightmare year for an invasion of slugs.
-The mild winter before and wet spring have seen the slug population avoid their usual period of hibernation and instead spend their time breeding, leading to an increased slug count.
+The mild winter before and wet spring saw the slug population avoid their usual period of hibernation and instead spent their time breeding, leading to an increased slug count.
 It’s said there could have been up to 500 billion slugs roaming around the UK last year, with the average garden having thousands just waiting to chew their way through our beloved plants.
 Unfortunately 2018 is set to be another year filled with slugs, but luckily we have a great range of products available to help you protect your plants with slug killers and preventatives to keep you garden looking fabulous.

 Fruit and veg